tbellembois/gochimitheque/README.md

 5. Copy your https certifcate `crt` and `key` files in `/data/docker-nginx/nginx-auth/certs/`.
 Your certificate *must* contain the certification chain.

-6. If you upgrade from a previous version copy the `storage.db`, `storage.db-shm` and `storage.db-wal` files in `/data/docker-chimitheque/chimitheque-db/`.
+6. If you upgrade from a previous version copy the `chimitheque.sqlite` file in `/data/docker-chimitheque/chimitheque-db/`.

 7. Configure Nginx, edit the `/data/docker-nginx/nginx-templates/default.conf.template` file.
 The sections to edit are spotted with the `# CONFIGURE:` string.

-8. Wait a moment (it can take several minutes for the containers to start) and start up:
+8. Start up and Wait a moment (it can take several minutes for the containers to start):
 ```bash
 docker compose up -d
 ```